Why are people installing Solar PV?

 - Guaranteed income for 20 years

 We are an independent Mid Wales based company that will give you the personal touch.
-Our work and products are guaranteed for 5 years, but the panels come with a full 25 year performance warranty.
+Our workmanship is guaranteed for 5 years, with individual products having their own fantastic manufactures warranties.
 Our memberships and accreditations demonstrate our commitment to exceptional service.
 Throughout the initial consultation we will talk you through all the options and answer any questions you might have.
 We will visit you four weeks after the installation just to check that you are happy with the work that has been carried out.
 Then we will arrange a visit after twelve months to inspect the system free of charge to make sure it is performing correctly.

 I want to order.
 What do I do next?